seveas/python-hpilo/docs/index.rst

 See also
 --------
-More information about interactign with the iLO XML interface can be found in the sample XML files provided by HP on their `TechSupport site`_.
+More information about interacting with the iLO XML interface can be found in the sample XML files provided by HP on their `TechSupport site`_.

 Contents: